domschrei/mallob/docs/setup.md

 * CMake ≥ 3.11.4
 * An MPI implementation including development files, e.g., Open MPI
 * GDB
+* Further dependencies depending on the application engines built with Mallob

 For a full list of system level dependencies, see the packages installed in [Mallob's Dockerfile](../docker/Dockerfile).